 We obtained displacement and stress plots from both SWS and ABAQUS that closely match the results published in PTB-3.

 A comparison of our SCL results from SWS and ABAQUS vs PTB-3 is presented in Table 1.
 Our results matched PTB-3 within 4% of full scale stresses.
 Given the assumptions we had to make in modelling this comparison, we consider this to be extremely good results.
 Our SWS results matched our ABAQUS results within 0.4%.
 We split the model at the SCL locations to remove sampling location errors between the two programs.
 Even so, we did not expect results this close, as this ABAQUS analysis is based on 4 sided elements with 8 nodes while SWS is based on 3 sided elements with 6 nodes.
 However, the model is highly converged as shown in the SWS error plot so the closeness of the results should not have been surprising.

 We use SolidWorks Simulation and ABAQUS for a variety of design tasks in our office.
 The programs have different characteristics that lead them to be suitable for different applications.
 SWS is a much easier to use program, usually resulting in finished results in half the time, however it does not have built in linearization results that are compatible with ASME methods.
 We wrote our own tool to get around this shortcoming.

 ABAQUS allows a lot of control over the generated mesh vs SWS.
 This extra control also requires more effort.
-The ABAQUS quadralateral mesh is expected to be more accurate than the SWS triangular mesh, but for this overrefined example, the difference is turned out to be negligible.
-Without a doubt ABAQUS has the better results plots where screen updates happen much much faster than SWS’s leisurely pace.
+The ABAQUS quadralateral mesh is expected to be more accurate than the SWS triangular mesh, but for this overrefined example, the difference turned out to be negligible.
+ABAQUS has the better results plots where screen updates happen much faster than SWS’s.
 And for non-linear analysis, ABAQUS provides results more often and is more stable than SWS.